dd9jn/rfc4880bis/crypto-refresh.md

 A key derivation function (KDF) is necessary to implement the EC encryption.
 The Concatenation Key Derivation Function (Approved Alternative 1) {{SP800-56A}} with the KDF hash function that is SHA2-256 {{FIPS180}} or stronger is REQUIRED.
-See {{compatibility-profiles}} for the details regarding the choice of the hash function.

 For convenience, the synopsis of the encoding method is given below with significant simplifications attributable to the restricted choice of hash functions in this document.
 However, {{SP800-56A}} is the normative source of the definition.